Create a Yates account today!

 Rubus fruticosus

-The plants comprise of stems or canes covered in prickles to deter animals (and humans!).
-The canes can grow up to 7 metres long, reaching out to touch and take root in new ground.
-The distinctive tasty fruit is also an important key to identification.
+Blackberry plants grow stems or canes covered in prickles to deter animals (and humans!).
+The canes can grow up to 7 metres long, reaching out to take root in new ground.

-It is one of those supremely successful weeds that employs a couple of different methods of spreading itself.
-Birds, of course, love the seeds that are enclosed within the tasty fruit.
-And the stems can take root whenever they touch the ground, so this pest plant can quickly expand into a huge clump.
+Blackberry is one of those supremely successful weeds that employs a couple of different methods of spreading itself.
+Birds spread seed widely, as they love the succulent fruit; the seeds are tucked inside.
+Also, blackberry stems can take root whenever they touch down on the ground, allowing this pest plant to quickly expand into a huge clump.

 Share